Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-The fun part of the film is how it shows a proper evolution that occurred on Earth after the events of The Matrix Revolutions.
-I really liked how the prime opponents appear to have become machine (city) vs machine (city), and the survivors of Zion have chosen co-existence with machines who wish for a different way of life other than constant warfare.
-However, the film frustratingly re-imagines some characters as bureaucrats, when they were portrayed as something else in the earlier films.
-Perhaps there was a throwaway line about why they changed so much, but at a certain point one wonders why they weren't a totally different character.
-At first blush, Link's wife Zee (The Matrix Reloaded, The Matrix Revolutions) would have made a better choice for someone who became a resistive administrator, than the character put into that role.
+The fun part of this film is its setup—Neo's life in the Matrix, and the insidious nature of the Machines' method to make him complicit in staying in it—as well as its depiction of a proper evolution in the human-machine relationship after the events of The Matrix Revolutions.
+I really liked how the prime opponents appear to have become machine (city) vs machine (city), and the survivors of Zion having chosen co-existence with machines who wish for a different way of life other than constant warfare.
+However, the film frustratingly re-imagines Niobe as a risk-adverse bureaucrat, when she was depicted as a risk-taking warrior in the earlier films.
+Perhaps there was a throwaway line about why she changed so much, but at a certain point, one wonders why it wasn't a completely different character.
+At first blush, Link's wife Zee (The Matrix Reloaded, The Matrix Revolutions) would have made a better choice for someone who becomes a resistive administrator whose main role in the film appears to be to provide another obstacle for the heroes to overcome, in addition to being a familiar face.

-The film also begs some questions, such as why weren't Laurence Fishburne and Hugo Weaving brought back?
+The film also begs many questions, such as why weren't Laurence Fishburne and Hugo Weaving brought back?
 It is kind of understandable in Morpheus case—he has effectively being replaced by an amalgam Agent-Morpheus character.
-However, Agent Smith makes less sense.
-In addition, why couldn't they hire an actor of Ian Bliss's calibre?
-He did significantly better at emulating Weaving's portrayal as a human who has been taken over by Smith, than Jonathan Groff does in this film.
-It's a shame, because Groff has the physicality needed for the role, and gets deliciously close to a proper emulation, but frustratingly never quite reaches it.
+Agent Smith, however, makes much less sense.
+Why couldn't they hire an actor of Ian Bliss's calibre?
+He was the one that emulated Weaving in The Matrix Revolutions, and did so notably better than Jonathan Groff does in this film.
+It's a shame as Groff has the physicality needed for the role, and gets deliciously close to a proper emulation, but frustratingly never quite reaches it.

 ▲ Top ▶ Movie Reviews Index